vincss/mcsleepingserverstarter/README.md

 2. Place the executable in the same folder as your server file (`spigot.jar`, `paper.jar`, etc...)
 3. Make sure your server is stopped
 4. Run the executable
-    - On Linux, try `chmod +x sleepingServerStarter.run` if you can't run the executable
+    - On Linux, try `chmod +x mcsleepingserverstarter-linux` if you can't run the executable

 ### Manually install and compile